FinOps Center

 RESUMED

-When AI spend moves in unexpected ways — a spike in a single hour, a new IAM principal appearing in an account with no Business Request, a model suddenly consuming 10× its baseline — FinOps Center surfaces it as an Investigation.
+When AI spend moves in unexpected ways, such as a spike in a single hour, a new IAM principal appearing in an account with no Business Request, a model suddenly consuming 10× its baseline, FinOps Center surfaces it as an Investigation.
 The FinOps Lead reviews the signal, assigns it to an owner, or links it to an existing Allocation Gap.
 Nothing falls through the cracks between weekly Spend Cards.

 Allocation Gaps

-AI spend Finance can't attribute gets surfaced — and actioned inline.
+AI spend Finance cannot attribute gets surfaced and actioned inline.

 Prerequisite